- What type of maintenance is required for my new drainage system?

 You would be best served to have us evaluate the specific circumstances present about your property and make a recommendation, which may or may not involve French drains.
 We will help you understand why French drains may or may not be the best way to address your situation.

-Unless otherwise noted, French drains installed by Lisk Landscape Architecture are constructed of the highest quality materials (real drainage rock, woven filter fabric, perforated PVC pipe) to provide the longest lifespan possible.
+Unless otherwise noted, French drains installed by Lisk Landscape Innovations are constructed of the highest quality materials (real drainage rock, woven filter fabric, perforated PVC pipe) to provide the longest lifespan possible.
 There are cheap, prefabricated French drain products available that are constructed with very low quality materials.
 They provide very substandard performance.

 - My corrugated piping works when I test it with the garden hose.
 Why won’t it move water when it rains?